-Upon opening the application, you will see the statewide view, a zoom slider with full extent button, and these 2 query tool boxes for navigating and searching the data.
-The Base Map box offers 3 different backgrounds on which to display the impaired waters data.
+Upon opening the application, you will see the statewide view, a zoom slider with full extent button, and 2 query tool boxes for navigating and searching the data.
+The Base Maps bar offers 3 different backgrounds on which to display the impaired waters data.
 The default is Streets, but the Imagery (the 2005 aerial orthophotography) and Topo (the USGS Topographic maps) are also provided.

-The Find box offers different options for zooming directly to an address, a county, a watershed, or a waterbody.
+The e303d box in the top illustration offers different options for zooming directly to an address, a county, a watershed, or a waterbody (by type).
 The address requires street address, city, and zip code.
 The county is a pick list of Indiana counties.
-Watersheds can be searched by name or hydrologic unit code (HUC) chosen (by radio button) from a pick list and/or keyboard input.
+Watersheds can be searched by name or hydrologic unit code (HUC) chosen from a pick list and/or keyboard input.
 Once you select one, the map will automatically zoom to the selection and highlight a watershed, city, or county area selection.